datastructures-js/datastructures-js/README.md

 ```

 ### extend
-Data structures are implemented here as ES6 classes for general purposes.
+Data structures are implemented here as ES6 classes (with types definitions) for general purposes.
 They can be extended for additional functionality and custom requirements.

 ```js
 const { Graph } = require('datastructures-js'); // OR require('@datastructures-js/graph')